Pratik94229/Bike-Sharing-Demand-Prediction-End-to-End-Project/README.md

 The Streamlit deployment provides a convenient and interactive way to access the model's predictions, making it user-friendly and accessible to a wide range of users.

-For further details, code implementation, and analysis, please refer to the project files and code repository.
+For further details, code implementation, and analysis, please refer to the code repository.